cseanburns/systems-librarianship/src/6c-install-koha.md

 sudo apt autoremove -y && sudo apt clean
 ```

-Next we need to install `gnupg2`, which is used to create digital signatures, encrypt data, and aid in secure communication.
+Next we need to install `gnupg2` and `apt-transport-https`.
+`gnupg2` is used to create digital signatures, encrypt data, and aid in secure communication.

 ```
-sudo apt install gnupg2
+sudo apt install gnupg2 apt-transport-https
 ```

 At the time of this demo, the update above downloaded a new Linux kernel.